TWA 2

 Elastic modulus measurement for compliant materials using AFM

-So Fujinami / Ken Nakajima (Japan)
+Dr. So Fujinami / Dr. Ken Nakajima (Japan)

 A39